 - World Showcase, which features 11 pavilions representing different countries such as Canada, France, Norway, Germany, China, Mexico, the United Kingdom, Morocco, Italy, Japan and the U.S.

 Must-see attractions include Soarin' Over the World (a unique hang-gliding adventure over famous places around the world), Mission Space (mission to Mars), Test Track (buckle your seatbelt for a fast-paced car ride), The Seas with Nemo and Friends (an adventure to find Nemo) and Frozen Ever After (for fans of Frozen).

-In the evening, don't miss the IllumiNations: Reflections of Earth fireworks show.
+In the evening, don’t miss the Harmonious fireworks show.

 200 Epcot Center Drive, Orlando (Exit 67 on Interstate 4)